l00177540/Python/README.md

 git add .
 git commit -m "Apply new gitignore file"

-This deleted files such as thise stored in the --pycache-- system folders.
+This deleted files such as those stored in the --pycache-- system folders.
 Once this was done locally, a git push was run to sync the Github repo.

-Branching
+## Branching

 A Dev and Test branch were created in the repo on GitHub.
 A new file called test_branching was created to display a test merge of changes from the dev branch to the main branch.
 Changes made here were then merged back to the local repo.
 It should be noted that changes could have been equally validly made on the local machine and pushed live to GitHub using the commands ‘Branching Specific Commands’ in the cheatsheet.